Cephalotaxus harringtonii var. wilsoniana: Distribution and habitat

-The Taiwan plum yew is endemic to the island of Taiwan where it grows in humus rich soil or gravel cliffs.
+The Taiwan plum yew is endemic to the island of Taiwan, scattered in montane forests at altitudes of 1400-2700 m.
 They grow as small trees or bushes in the understories of wet subtropical forests or warm-temperate forests.
 This variety grows in mixed deciduous and evergreen forests and prefers locations with light to full shade.
 It is found at elevations of 1,500 to 2,000 meters.
 However, the distribution is unclear with Kitamura (author of the current name) indicating that it is also found in China, Korea and Japan.
 Possibly the major reason for this confusion is that a major European taxonomic authority, Plants of the World online, considers it a synonym of C. harringtonia.

 Reproduction and dispersal

 This variety is distinguished by the reproductive strobili.
 The seed of the plum yew is approximately the size of an olive or small plum and is larger than those of a true yew.
 The seed is enclosed by a hard, thin shell and a fleshy outer coat.
 The outer coat changes colors as the seed ripens from a blue-green to a rich red and finally to a purple-brown.
 Once it turns purple-brown the fleshy outside degrades causing it to detach from the seed.

 This Taiwan plum yew is dioecious with the male and female strobili on different plants.
+As it is dioecious, and grows scattered amongst broad-leaved trees, the fecundity is not strong.
+In addition, the seed maturity period is very long.
+As germination and growth are also slow, Cephalotaxus wilsoniana is not commonly found.

 Male strobili are created in clusters of anthers attached to a flat head.
 The anthers are about 0.25 inches in diameter and are arranged in the axils of the leaves.
 Female strobili develop in ovules.
 Often found in pairs of six to twelve, these ovules are attached to an oval, mauve colored cone which will start to expand at 0.5 inches up to 1.25 inches when matured.
 There is one mature seed per cone, and three to five female cones are grown on stalks near or at the end of the current or last year's branch.
 Female cones are wind-pollinated.

 Seeds have a long maturation time, and the pollen cones usually take nine to eleven months from initiation to dispersal.
 Female cones take twenty-one months to mature from initiation.